candpixie/mpate-ue-1113/README.md

 ## Question

 Cantonese is a tonal language in which the pitch direction between adjacent syllables has to roughly match the lexical tonal direction, or the lyric becomes unintelligible.
-Wong & Diehl (2002) showed human Cantopop respects this rule **75–92%** of the time. **Does Suno?**
+Wong & Diehl (2002) showed human Cantopop respects this rule **75–92%** of the time. **What about for Suno?**

 ## Method